 - Flood the body with feel-good chemicals, boosting mood

 The Brain Charity’s dementia team also run physiotherapy through dance classes – find out more here.

-Alternatively, you can sign up to our online programme, which is available to people based anywhere in the world, using the form below:
+You can sign up to our online programme, which is available to people based anywhere in the world, using the form below.

 Sign up to Music Makes Us!
 Online

 Register now to receive our 12-week dementia video programme.